–

 Operating in the manner of a gambling ship that merely locks up the casino when in port where gambling is not legal, would not work.
 No-one could guarantee that the ship is not seized, & medical staffers arrested, when in port even if the clinic was closed then.
 Hence, the ship must be fueled or provisioned beyond the risky states…which means outside of the US, because no US state without abortion bans is within range.
 And that means having a range much greater than the average ship candidate.
 In addition, provisioning must be facilitated, since the ship can’t dock to pick up supplies either.

-Why not operate as a non-profit: If operated like Mercy Ships, it becomes very hard to hire crews/staffers that work for free, in competition with paid maritime or clinic employers.
+Why not run this as a non-profit, clinic only operation: If operated like Mercy Ships, it becomes very hard to hire crews/staffers that work for free, in competition with paid maritime or clinic employers.
 Plus, doctors can’t be expecte to know how to run a charity.
 Plus, the inability to access southern health services has more to do with availability than cost, so affordable clinic ship’s services will not be a barrier, especially since, for patients that qualify, there are already multiple third-party sources of funds for medical services.
+Think about it, how many OB-GYN's fund their startup via contributions or operate as non-profit entities?
+Even Planned Parenthood offices are not run as "free clinics".
+As structured, the operations should profit +$4MM even with lower than land-based clinic rates...whereas, operating as a charitable clinic only would have an annual net loss in excess of $10MM.
+In fact, expecting to fund it solely via contributions "killed" another clinic ship proposal.

 Operations: By operating an affordable, but for-profit clinic (as a foreign registered tenant on the ship), as a tenant on a ship with a separate US–registered maritime & retail cruise operation, not only are the maritime, legal & hospitality responsibilities covered for the clinic, there is further isolation from state & Federal authorities, but still full compliance with the US-PSVA.
 As noted above, It is inconceivable that a clinic could comply, by itself, with the multiple maritime regulations that apply even international waters, nor could it afford to do so.